 Quark and Cream Filling

 - Beat the whipping cream until stiff.
 Whisk together quark, powdered sugar, lemon zest and juice of the whole lemon.
-Dissolve the gelatine with 2 to 3 Tbsp of boiling water, whisking until all clumps have disappeared.
-Add 2 Tbsp of the quark mixture to the gelatine mixture, one tablespoon at a time, so you don't develop clumps.
+Dissolve the gelatine with 2 to 3 tablespoon of boiling water, whisking until all clumps have disappeared.
+Add 2 tablespoon of the quark mixture to the gelatine mixture, one tablespoon at a time, so you don't develop clumps.
 Add in some more of the quark mixture and whisk together, then finally add the gelatine quark to the remaining quark and stir together.
 Fold in the whipped cream and cooled peaches.

 Assemble The Cake